Fibers over infinity of Landau-Ginzburg models: Fano threefolds

 \section{Fano threefolds}

-In this section we prove Conjecture~\ref{conjecture:linear systems} for a natural class of toric Landau--Ginzburg models of smooth Fano threefolds --- \emph{rigid maximally-mutable} ones (see~\cite{KT}) that correspond one-to-one to smooth Fano threefolds.
+In this section we prove Conjecture~\ref{conjecture:linear systems} for \emph{standard} toric Landau--Ginzburg models of smooth Fano threefolds.
+More precise, by~\cite[Theorem 4.1]{CKPT21}, mutation-equivalence classes of \emph{rigid maximally-mutable Laurent polynomials} (see~\cite{CKPT21}) whose Newton polynomials are three-dimensional reflexive polytopes correspond one-to-one to the~98 deformation families of three-dimensional Fano manifolds with very ample anticanonical class.
+Let us call them standard.
+Furthermore, each of the 105 deformation families of three-dimensional Fano manifolds has a rigid maximally-mutable Laurent polynomial mirror (see \cite{ACGK,Prz17,CCGK16}).
+Thus for the~remaining 7 deformation families of Fano varieties with not very ample anticanonical class choose those of them that are discussed in~\cite{CP18} and call them standard as well.
 Let $X$ be a smooth Fano threefold.
-Then the log Calabi--Yau compactification of its toric Landau--Ginzburg model is given by \eqref{equation:KKP}, where $\mathsf{p}$ is one of the Laurent polynomials explicitly described in \cite{ACGK,Prz17,CCGK16}.
-Let us denote by $[\mathsf{f}^{-1}(\infty)]$ the number of irreducible components of the~fiber~$\mathsf{f}^{-1}(\infty)$.
+Then the~log Calabi--Yau compactification of its toric Landau--Ginzburg model is given by \eqref{equation:KKP}, where $\mathsf{p}$ is standard.
+Let us denote by $[\mathsf{f}^{-1}(\infty)]$ the~number of irreducible components of the~fiber~$\mathsf{f}^{-1}(\infty)$.
 We have to show that